Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Introduction

-To overcome these challenges, we propose DualFlow, a multi-modal rectified flow framework that unifies interactive and reactive motion generation within a single architecture.
-Instead of designing separate models for each task, DualFlow employs cascaded DualFlow Blocks that flexibly adapt through a masking mechanism: both branches remain active for interactive generation, while the reactor branch alone is conditioned on the actor’s motion for reactive synthesis.
-This design enables seamless switching between tasks without retraining while preserving temporal coherence and interpersonal synchronization.
-By integrating retrieval-augmented conditioning from music and text with structured cross-attention modules, DualFlow captures fine-grained spatial relationships, rhythmic cues, and semantic intent.
-In doing so, it directly addresses the shortcomings of existing diffusion-based approaches, offering a scalable, context-aware framework capable of real-time responsiveness in multi-person, multi-modal scenarios.
+We introduce DualFlow, the first unified multi-modal rectified flow framework for interactive and reactive two-person motion generation (Fig.~\ref{fig:cover-teaser}).
+DualFlow employs cascaded DualFlow Blocks that adapt through masking: both branches activate for interactive generation, while only the reactor branch conditions on actor motion for reactive synthesis.
+This enables task switching without retraining and shared representation learning.